ozydingo/pluralzbot/README.md

 # PluralzBot
-Obnoxiously ask to change your slack messages for you
+A Slack app to obnoxiously ask to change your messages for you.
+Slack + Google Cloud Functions + Google Firestore.

 ## What is doez